jeedom/documentations/en_US/contribute/doc.md

 # Contribute to documentation

 Jeedom documentation is centralized on this site, by several mechanisms.
-Like the Jeedom Core, the documentation is accessible on Github and Open-Source.
+Like the Jeedom Core, the documentation is accessible on GitHub and is Open-Source (MIT license).

-To participate in the documentation, you must therefore have an account [Github](https://github.com/).
+To participate in the documentation, you must therefore have an account [GitHub](https://github.com/).

 Of course, you can always make a message on the [Forum](https://community.jeedom.com/), by putting the documentation-jeedom tag on your message.

-This is differentiated into three categories :
+This is differentiated into three categories:

 ## General documentation

 General documentation pages are those that do not come directly from the Core.

-For example :
+For example:

 - [Presentation](https://doc.jeedom.com/en_US/presentation/)
 - [Concepts](https://doc.jeedom.com/en_US/concept/)
 - [Contribute to documentation](https://doc.jeedom.com/en_US/contribute/doc)

-These pages are available on the [documentation repository](https://github.com/jeedom/documentations/tree/master/fr_FR)
+These pages are available on the [documentation repository](https://github.com/jeedom/documentations/tree/master/en_US)

 Following the url on the documentation site, you can find the corresponding md file.
-Examples :
+Examples:

 - Presentation -> https://github.com/jeedom/documentations/blob/master/en_US/presentation/index.md
 - Concepts -> https://github.com/jeedom/documentations/blob/master/en_US/concept/index.md